|Tuition fee type||Cost (per annum)|

 We work closely with many elements of the creative industry, including local and national design studios, on a variety of projects, including design workshops and collaborative projects.
 You will have opportunities to apply for a limited number of placements and the course encourages participation in relevant industry events and showcases.

-You can take part in 'live' team projects, which involve working with a local client such as a musician, charity or retail outlet.
+You can take part in 'live' projects with external partners, often in teams with fellow coursemates.
 There will also be opportunities to enter design competitions and attend graduate freelance events.

 In 2013 level 6 student (now graduate), Mark Frances worked closely with local football and arts magazine, Spiel to develop a range of limited edition posters of Ballon D'or-winning footballing icons.
 The posters were sold via the Spiel website and the project received national acclaim with both Design Week and The Guardian featuring the project.